pietgeursen/sbot-gossip/README.md

 MIT

 ## TODO
+- [ ] should this replace existing gossip or just be a seperate plugin?
+  - If it's a plugin in it's own right then can change / refine the api which would be good.
+  - A plugin would need to kill of old gossip plugin
+  - A plugin could manage it's own version of gossip.json / or similar

+- [ ] I _think_ times should be time integers.
+Easy to do and is good useful for persisting info.
+- [ ] handle updating gossip.json properly.
 - [ ] push branch of ssb-ref
+  - already pushed but regex I added is breaking change to the existing regex.
+But might be ok coz noone will have the old hash algorithm
 - [-] make branch of app and get going.
-- [ ] limit only 1 connection per peer, even if muli routes exist
-- [x] sketch out what initial sync mode could be and test.
+- [x] sketch out what initial sync mode.
-- [ ] test what happens when starting up with no network.
-I think it freaks out.
+- [x] test what happens when starting up with no network.
+I think it freaks out. -> Fixed!
 - [ ] peers probably need source added to them so that they show up as local.
+    - I think peers discovered from local should just be added with `isLongterm`.
+This module doesn't need to know about the local distinction hopefully.
+    - This might have something to do with cryptix's work with scopes.
+Not quite sure yet.
 - [x] check where I need to do multi dispatch from the reactors
 - [x] wire up network events the way the old scheduler did
 - [x] write tests over the selectors / sorting alogorithm